 Postdoctoral Scholar in Chinese Art History

-The Center for the Art of East Asia and the Department of Art History at the University of Chicago accept applications for a one-year Postdoctoral Scholar with possible extension and concurrent Lecturer appointment.
+The Center for the Art of East Asia and the Department of Art History at the University of Chicago invites applications for a one-year Postdoctoral Scholar position with possible extension and concurrent Lecturer appointment that is expected to begin September 1, 2017.
 We seek an outstanding scholar in Chinese art history who will further his/her own research at the University of Chicago.
 The holder of this position 1) is required to be in residence, 2) conducts research in a stated field of concentration under the mentorship of a faculty member, 3) participates in regular colloquia and workshops in the Center and Department, and 4) may be requested to teach one course each year.
 The position is benefits-eligible and may be extended for an additional year upon satisfactory review.
-Applicants must have received their Ph.D. degree before the award of the postdoctoral position and not more than five years previously.
+Applicants must have received their Ph.D. degree by September 1, 2017 and not more than five years previously.

 Complete application materials include a cover letter, a project proposal including statement of research and teaching interests, CV with a list of publications, 2-3 writing samples (including a dissertation chapter), dissertation table of contents and abstract, completed Postdoctoral Scholar Supplemental Data Form, and letters of recommendation from three individuals familiar with the work of the applicant (to be sent separately or electronically to email@example.com).